Inverkip

 Inverkip (/ˌɪnvərˈkɪp/; Inbhir Chip) is a village and parish in the Inverclyde council area and historic county of Renfrewshire in the west central Lowlands of Scotland, 5 mi southwest of Greenock and 8.1 mi north of Largs on the A78 trunk road.
-The village takes its name from the River Kip and is served by Inverkip railway station.
+The town takes its name from the River Kip and is served by Inverkip railway station.

 History

 Origins

 In 1170 Baldwin de Bigres, Sheriff of Lanark, granted a stretch of land to the monks of Paisley Abbey.
 This land was described as "The pennyland between the rivulets Kip and Daff".
 Pennyland is an old Scots word of Norse origin which is used to describe a small piece of land, the rent for which is one penny per year.

 The area granted to the monks in 1170 equates to much of the north section of today's village, from the bridge over the Daff on Main Street, near Inverkip Hotel to the old bridge over the River Kip at Bridgend Cottages.
 Extending to the coast at the old bridge at Kip Marina and probably as far inland as the railway line.

 Inverkip was made a burgh of barony before the Act of Union in 1707, with the parish containing all of Gourock, Wemyss Bay, Skelmorlie and part of Greenock.